1. Experience the quietness of the catacombs

 12. Think about the French Revolution at La Conciergerie

 Prisoners of the French Revolution were kept at La Conciergerie before being sent to their death.
 The guillotine was used to kill hundreds of nobles, intellectuals, politicians and commoners during this period in history.
 There’s a reconstruction of the cell where Queen Marie Antoinette was imprisoned before being beheaded.
 There’s also an impressive weapons room.
 If you want to dig deeper into the darker side of Parisian history, sign up for a Crimes and Legends of Old Paris tour!

 13. Shop for clothes with a Parisian Stylist

 Fancy a style makeover while you’re in Paris?
 This is your chance to be given a guided tour of some of the city’s hidden fashion boutiques by a Stylist who’ll offer tips on the best ‘looks’ for you!
 She’ll take into account your body type, lifestyle and personality – and then offer up a range of stylish outfits for you to try on in a private showroom.
-Get ready to feel glamorous when you book this tour.
+Get ready to feel glamorous.

 14. Indulge your sweet tooth

 Croissants, Éclairs, Kouign Amanns, Macarons, Mille-Feuilles – there’s no shortage of decadent sweeties in Paris thanks to the thousands of patisseries, chocolatiers and bakeries that can be found all over the city.
 If you have a sweet tooth, why not set out on your very own patisserie crawl across the city.
 Not to be missed stops: Pierre Hermé, Chocolaterie Jacques Génin and Ladurée.